Skip to main content

 New Positive Discipline Tools for Kids

 a701-small.jpg The purpose of the Positive Discipline Tools for Kids program is to help children develop important life skills to encourage themselves and each other.
 Suggestions for using these cards: 1.)
 Keep the cards in a special basket for kids to access.
-When experiencing a challenge, kids can randomly choose a card.
-Have the […]
+2.)
+Choose one card to practice every week.
+3.)
+During a family […]

 The Wheel of Choice